 Danielle has been awarded, Teen Empowerment's PeaceMaker in Action Award and The Jessica-Bain Community Excellence Award.

-This sensational singer lists powerful influences that lit her fuse like Nina Simone, Big Mama Thornton, Shirley Chilsolm, Cornel West and Lauryn Hill.
-Ponder opens her mouth to sing or speak and it’s readily apparent; there’s another name that belongs in that pantheon as well.
+This sensational singer lists powerful influences that lit her fuse like Nina Simone, Big Mama Thornton, and Lauryn Hill.
+Ponder opens her mouth to sing it’s readily apparent; there’s another name that belongs in that pantheon as well.
 Danielle Ponder, and her time is now.